 I think I was in my 20s before I started to enjoy eating pork again.

-On to the Pork Tenderloin with Mushrooms Recipe
+How to make the Pork Tenderloin with Mushrooms

 The pork tenderloin is front and center.
 It grosses me out a little.
 Raw meat almost always makes me feel that way.
 What about you?